aditzel/caldotcom-api-v2-sdk/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Review the [Repository Guidelines](./AGENTS.md) before opening a PR to follow project conventions.

 ## License

 MIT - Made with ❤️ by [Allan Ditzel](https://github.com/aditzel)